Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 5. **Behavior and leadership**: a time when you demonstrated problem solving, team work, conflict resolution, time management, leadership, adaptability, growth, etc. beyond your level
 6. **Domain knowledge**: woven into all rounds, explaining how you shipped past projects or tackle current problems using expertise

-Last year I said the variety of MLE interviews far exceed that of other job families.
+Last year I said the variety of MLE interviews far exceeds that of other job families.
 Now I think if you only encounter these 6 rounds in a full-loop interview, count yourself lucky --- by today's standards, you've had an easy-peasy interview.
 Many ML and Research Engineering roles add extra rounds that most ML practitioners find genuinely hard.

 I like to think of candidate selection as discriminating the positive few from a universe of negatives and interview design as negative sampling.
 Most companies "only" need discriminability to find the best among hundreds, so in-batch negatives (with batch sizes of a few hundred) suffice.
 Frontier AI labs and top-paying companies (e.g., Netflix, Snap, Roblox) can afford to search for the best among thousands or more --- so they have to introduce "hard negatives", designing interviews to be harder than most ML engineers can pass.